-Focuses upon assessment of athletic programs and personnel, communications, management, supervision, and decision-making concepts.
+Examines four varied components of athletic programs: assessment of programs and personnel, leadership management/supervision for athletic administrators, interscholastic contest management, and professional growth for athletic coaches.
 Based upon materials developed by the National Interscholastic Athletic Administrators Association and may be used toward certification by NIAAA.